If you have any queries about any of the following please contact Herefordshire Council Intellgence Unit on 01432 261944 or email email@example.com.

 More detail about the statistical geographies can be found in a QER article from May 2004, including an explanation of how local names for LSOAs were devised to give more of an indication of the area covered than the generic codes allocated by ONS.
 Please follow this link for a map of Lower Super Output Areas.

-One of the main principles for the statistical geography hierarchy is stability over time, meaning that the results of the 2011 Census will be based on the same statistical geographies.
-There may be some changes (less than 5% of areas across England & Wales) if areas have experienced large population change over the decade, but these will be limited to splits or mergers of existing statistical geographies.
-Any changes will be known in the autumn of 2012.
-For further information see the ONS Geography guide and policy on their website.
+One of the main principles for the statistical geography hierarchy is stability over time, meaning that the results of the 2011 Census were based on the same statistical geographies.
+Some changes (less than 5% of areas across England & Wales) can occur if areas have experienced large population change over the decade, but these are limited to splits or mergers of existing statistical geographies.

 The relationship between administrative and statistical geographies in Herefordshire